 After the AGM we saw a stupendous display in very few pages from the Suez Canal section of Hany Salam's Maritime Mail after 1869 collection.
-Astounding material was shown and described with enormous enthusiasm: a letter from De Lesseps, the only known cover posted from Sweden to the ceremony the day the Canal was opened, a Ballon Monté cover from Paris to a Canal Company official in Port Said.

-And Canal Company mail: the only recorded cover bearing the 40c stamp (pen cancelled from Kantara), one of only three covers bearing the Canal de Suez / Chantier VI CDS, the only Chantier VI cover addressed overseas, a cover from a Spanish VIP at the opening addressed to Madrid from Ismailia, one of only two covers cancelled with Post Egiziane / Ramses, together with a pen-cancel from Chantier VI and examples of Ras el Ech and Kil 83 cds.
-Truly an astonishing display that had members amazed.
+Astounding material was shown and described with enormous enthusiasm: the only known cover posted from Sweden to the ceremony the day the Canal was opened, a Ballon Monté cover from Paris to a Canal Company official in Port Said.
+And Canal Company mail: the only recorded cover with the 40c stamp (pen cancelled from Kantara), one of only three covers with the Canal de Suez / Chantier VI CDS, the only Chantier VI cover sent overseas, a cover from the opening to Madrid from Ismailia, one of only two covers cancelled with Post Egiziane / Ramses, together with a pen-cancel from Chantier VI and examples of Ras el Ech and Kil 83 cds.
+Truly an astonishing display (See next page).